-Resolution 2020-60 - Parenting, Read to Learn (MDFLP Reach Out & Read Single Source) May 18, 2020
+Resolution 2020-E - Parenting, Read to Learn (MDFLP Reach Out & Read Single Source) May 18, 2020 approval.
+The motion was seconded by and upon being put to a vote, the vote was as follows:

 As such, and per The Children's Trust's procurement policy, section 2000, General Purchasing and Procurement Policy, Exemptions to Formal Competitive Procurement Process (G-4, single-source purchases), a competitive solicitation is not required.